How to Remove a Hold on a Bank Account

 Removing a hold

-In many cases, a hold will resolve itself after the standard waiting period of two to five business days.
+In many cases, a hold will resolve itself after the standard waiting period of up to 5 business days.
 In other instances, you may have to contact your financial institution to pre-approve what they might believe to be a suspicious purchase or ask them to lift a hold you believe was placed in error.

 Disclosure: This article is for general educational purposes.
 It is not intended to provide financial advice.
 It also is not intended to completely describe any Citi product or service.
 You should refer to the terms and conditions financial institutions provide for various products.